Deutschlandstipendium

 Preferred applicants:

-• Students from the 3rd semester (Educational Science)
+• Students from the 3rd semester upward (Educational Science)

 Faculty of History